 It’s little wonder “agile analytics” was listed by Cohn Reznick as a top priority for private equity investors in their 2017 Middle Market Private Equity Outlook report.
 According to the report:

 “Not only can a robust data analytics program help PE firms drive competitive advantage, it can help them make quicker and better go or no-go decisions for potential acquisitions, uncover profit generating opportunities within portfolio companies, accelerate the due diligence process, and examine market trends that may influence a profitable exit strategy.”

 “46% of PE executives say that availability of sufficient granular data was the most important factor in staying in an acquisition process.
 Forty-four percent indicate that a lack of confidence in information is the most significant factor that causes a PE firm to reduce its offer or walk away from a deal.
 The survey also found that 49% believe access to meaningful data is the biggest portfolio review challenge.”

-An investor’s goal is to separate signal from noise—to zero-in on the metrics that impact a company’s value—empower the company to address them quickly and efficiently and do so as often as needed to maximize profitability.
-By embracing emerging business intelligence tools, such as Microsoft’s Azure and Power BI, investors can graduate from slow-moving Excel analysis to real-time reporting and transformative growth.
+A private equity firm's goal is to zero-in on the metrics that most impact a company’s value and potential, empowering portcos to address issues quickly.
+By embracing indsutry-leading business intelligence tools, investors can graduate from slow-moving Excel analysis to real-time reporting that translates into growth.

-If you are interested in learning how data analytics and dashboards can transform your investment process, please contact firstname.lastname@example.org.
+If you are interested in learning how data analytics and dashboards can transform your investment lifecycle, please contact email@example.com.